RigonMetis/Ecommerce_Data_Analysis_Excel/README.md

 >**Data Visualization** - Excel

+# Methodology:
+> **Requirement**: Develop a dynamic Dashboard to identify customer requirements and market trend for improving sales.

+> **Action**: Cleaning data by removing null values, changing data type.
+Transformed and filtered data by aggregating and filtering function to improve reporting process.
+Created pivot table and compatible charts using Excel.
+Developed a dynamic dashboard using slicer including KPI’s like sales, orders, profit margin, region wise sales, category wise sales etc.
 # Summary:
 - Overall Sales of $2297.20k with average YOY Growth of 15.70% was recorded over the year 2011-2014.
 - Total Profit of $286.40k with Profit Margin of 12.47% was gained over the year 2011-2014.